 Fish owners are more likely to overfeed their fish than underfeed them, which increases the amount of waste in the tank.
-This is not only the waste left when the fish do not eat all the food, but also the waste being excreted from the fish because they're eating more than necessary.
-If you find that ammonia, nitrite or nitrate levels are going up and the tank seems polluted, you're probably overfeeding the fish.
+This is not only the waste left when the fish do not eat all the food but also the waste is excreted from the fish because they're eating more than necessary.
+If you find that ammonia, nitrite, or nitrate levels are going up and the tank seems polluted, you're probably overfeeding the fish.

 Don't take the size of the aquarium as an indication of how much food is needed.
 Five fish in a large aquarium need the same amount of food as five fish in a smaller aquarium—just spread it out across the aquarium so everyone can get to it easily.